stlab/better-code/better-code/src/chapter-3-errors.md

 such as saving incremental backup files, are well-known, but outside the scope of this book.

 ### Checking For Bugs

-While, as we've seen, not all bugs are detectable, checking for the others at runtime is a powerful way to make code better, by detecting coding errors close to their source and creating an incentive to prioritize fixing them.
+While, as we've seen, not all bugs are detectable, detecting as many as possible at runtime is still a powerful way to improve code, by finding detecting the presence of coding errors close to their source and creating an incentive to prioritize fixing them.

 #### Precondition Checks